Alexandru-Fulga/Filmate/README.md

 - Loading states with custom spinner
 - Modal-based detailed view

+## 📝 License

+- This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments 🙏

 - TMDB API and JustWatch for providing movie data